-Moreover, from an economic perspective, the lack of what may be called judicial regulation distinguishes the U.S. antitrust laws-and its related protection of investment and innovation incentives-from those in many other jurisdictions.
-In the United States, innovators, including those operating through collaborations, know that they are free to create products and business models as the desire, subject only to any regulation that may apply.
+Moreover, from an economic perspective, the lack of what is, in essence, judicial regulation has always distinguished U.S. antitrust law-and its related protection of investment and innovation incentives-from competition-law regimes in many other jurisdictions.
+In the United States, innovators, including those operating through collaborations, have been free to create products and business models as they desire, subject only to any regulation that may apply.
 Cf. FTC v.
-Qualcomm, Inc., 969 F.3d 974 (9th Cir.
+Qualcomm Inc., 969 F.3d 974 (9th Cir.
 2020).
-And while collaborations may be subject to antitrust risk for implementing certain output or input restraints, their product design decisions will only be judged by the market.
-This freedom to create and modify (as desired) products and business models without the risk of judicial secondguessing (coupled with treble damages and injunctive relief) safeguards significant innovation and investment incentives across industries, and is a bedrock economic principle of the United States economy.
+And while collaborations may be subject to antitrust risk for implementing certain output or input restraints, their product design decisions have heretofore only been judged by the market.
+This freedom to create and modify (as desired) products and business models without the risk of judicial second-guessing (coupled with treble damages and injunctive relief) safeguards significant innovation and investment incentives across industries and is a bedrock principle of the United States economy.
 Courts apply the law; they do not make or implement policy.
 Yet that is precisely what happened in this case.